 Having faith in a higher power can get people through some of the toughest obstacles in their life, especially in the case of addiction.
 Faith in recovery can play a crucial role in how addicts can transform their lives by being a part of something bigger than their self.
 Spirituality is an important aspect of the recovery process for many reasons; it helps the mind to focus on positivity and give a reason for motivation.

 Many drug rehab centers use this faith-based rehab approach; they concentrate on healing the addict’s entire being.
-Instead of only weaning a person’s body off of drugs, holistic rehab facilities work to heal the mind, body, and spirit of each so that they come out a better person overall.
+Instead of only weaning a person’s body off of drugs, they must get in touch with their spiritual and emotional feelings also.

 Ensure a Long-term Recovery

 The life skills that are learned in faith-based rehab centers can help the person grow spiritually, making them better equipped to handle the difficult situations that life may bring in the future.
 This is a better way to ensure long-term recovery and decrease their chances of relapsing.